-Many seniors living in Florida sixty five and older are probably starting to think about Medicare Open Enrollment 2017.
+Many seniors living in Florida 65 and older are probably starting to think about their Medicare choices for 2019.
 For good reason.
-Florida seniors no the importance of taking advantage of Medicare Supplement Plans in the Sunshine State because they can literally save you hundreds if not thousands of dollars every year on health insurance costs.
+Florida seniors no the importance of taking advantage of Medicare supplemental insurance in the Sunshine State because they can literally save you hundreds if not thousands of dollars every year on health insurance costs.
 Many Florida seniors can feel the pinch of rising health insurance coverage and because of that more and more are turning to Florida Medigap plans in addition to traditional Medicare Part A and Medicare Part B.

 Florida Medicare Supplement plans help cover health insurance expenses not covered by traditional health care.
-There are around ten different Medigap plans in Florida that you can enroll in once you turn sixty five.
+There are around ten different Medigap plans in Florida that you can enroll in once you turn 65.
 They cover a variety of health insurance expenses including extended hospital stays, certain hospice care and routine health checkup expenses like blood work.
-You may also consider a Florida Prescription Drug plan also known as Medicare Part D.
+You will also want to consider purchasing a stand alone Florida Prescription Drug plan also known as Medicare Part D.

-Medicare Supplement Plans in Florida are sold by private health insurance companies like Humana, Cigna and Florida Blue.
+Florida Medigap Plans for 2019 are sold by private health insurance companies you’ve probably heard of.
 It really depends on where you live so that’s why it’s best to compare Medigap Plans in Florida in whatever city you reside.
 A person looking at Medigap Plans in Tallahassee will probably find much different results than someone comparing Medicare Supplemental Insurance in Miami.

 You can enroll in a Florida Medigap plan during the Medicare Open Enrollment period mandated by the Federal Government.
 Medicare Open Enrollment for 2017 will start on October 15th and end on December 7th.
 However, you are welcome to compare Medigap policies in Florida using our website.
 Also, if you have any questions about Medicare Supplement Plans in Florida you can call our toll free telephone number and speak to a licensed agent.